fledge-iot/fledge/docs/OMF.rst

     - *Edge Data Store* - The OSISoft Edge Data Store

-  - **Send full structure**: Used to control if Asset Framework structure messages are sent to the PI Server.
+  - **Create AF Structure**: Used to control if Asset Framework structure messages are sent to the PI Server.
 If this is turned off then the data will not be placed in the Asset Framework.

   - **Naming scheme**: Defines the naming scheme to be used when creating the PI points in the PI Data Archive.
 See :ref:`Naming_Scheme`.